TimoOerlemans/Portfolio-Research/Portfolio.md

 For this lo I am going try to use pomodoro and also I am going to make a projectboard where all my features stand that I need to make.
 And for my professional manner I need to show that I am able to communicate good with my team and stakeholders.

+At the start of this semester I knew a bit of people who didn't work as much as other people because in my previous semester there were some people who did almost nothing.
+That semester I waited till the last few weeks to tell them that it needed to change.
+This semester I didn't waited that long and spoke to them that we needed a change.
+So we agreed to see each others work every day so we could see where everyone was working on and that every one was working.

 I have used pomodoro on the individual days but came to a conclussion that sometimes it doesn't work for me and sometimes it does.
 When I am in a good working mood and it all works then I just want to stay working and don't want to pause.
 But when I am very distracted I need it to stay foccused.

 In the second sprint from the groupspoject we have used some feedback we recieved form the stakeholders.
 Like in the first sprint we didn't used the projectboard good and some other things but in the second sprint we did.
 After our second meeting with the stakeholders they asked if we did something with the feedback and we showed them this they were positive about this.

-I think I am on beginning because in the groupsproject we use a projectboard and have done a Peerpulse where we gave feedback to eachother what could be done better.
+I think I am on Proficient because in the groupsproject we use a projectboard and have done a Peerpulse where we gave feedback to eachother what could be done better.
+I also show that I personally grew and changed how I reacted according to previous situations.

 <img width="545" alt="image" src="https://user-images.githubusercontent.com/99472273/159669126-d0111f9f-40ab-4ac2-be85-cb7052e68485.png">